bigbiolab/onboarding/lab-guidelines/README.md

 - Including scripts for generating figures in manuscripts.
 - Ensuring all code is reviewed before the submission of a **preprint** or **manuscript**.

-By adhering to these guidelines, CHIRAL Bangladesh ensures **transparent, high-quality, and reproducible** research practices.
+By adhering to these guidelines, BigBio Lab Bangladesh ensures **transparent, high-quality, and reproducible** research practices.

 ## How to Modify this Document
 This is a living document.
 The repository is at GitHub.
 To make changes, fork, edit the files you wish, and create a pull request.
-The pull request process is handled as described in the **Getting Code into CHIRAL Repositories** section.
+The pull request process is handled as described in the **Getting Code into BigBio Lab Repositories** section.